TejuOye/CausalFast/CausalTheory.md

 Ex: Probability of buying floss given an intervention on toothpaste price. (keep in mind, price cannot be used alone to estimate probability, since a confounder, such as a tariff, could increase the price of toothpaste and floss together).
 Highest level: Counterfactual P(floss|toothpaste,price*2)
 Ex: Probability of buying floss given the store doubled the price of toothpaste?

-**_Pearl_** proposed that a general theory of causation must meet five conditions:
-1. Have a mathematical language that represents causal questions
-2. A precise language to describe assumptions necessary to answer causal questions
-3. Able to systematically answer these questions or label others as ‘unanswerable’
-4. Able to determine what assumptions or information is needed to answer ‘unanswerable questions’
-5. Subsume all other theories that explore causation: become the foundational theory that unifies special cases

 **_"Correlation does not imply causation"_** is a phrase most people have heard before, and the reference is that association between two variables, based on correlation alone, does not establish a cause-and-effect relationship.
 Indeed, spurious correlations can exist which are not causal.
 For this reason, while association alone can be used in statistical models for prediction or classification, it is not sufficient for use in situations where decisions must be made based on reliable information.
 An example of causal theory applied to epidemiology would be the Bradford Hill Criteria for causation.